alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 write a main loop that counts from 2 to 100; inside that loop, call `isPrime` and print the number if `isPrime` is true

+# Fake it 'til you make it

+Functional decomposition is also a great way to write a program that you haven't quite figured out yet.

+When you reach a step that you don't know how to do, or just don't want to think about right now, call a function *that you haven't written yet*.

+Then later on -- only *after* the parent function is written -- go back and write the faked-out function.